Constrained Trajectory Optimization on Matrix Lie Groups via Lie-Algebraic Differential Dynamic Programming: Introduction

-In this paper, we develop a \ac{ddp}-based geometric control method for matrix Lie groups that incorporates generic nonlinear constraints (Fig. \ref{fig:proposed-method}) overcoming the aforementioned limitations.
-The main contributions of our work are: \begin{enumerate} \item Development of a novel augmented Lagrangian based constrained \ac{ddp} algorithm for trajectory optimization on matrix Lie groups. \item A principled approach for nonlinear constraint handling for generic matrix Lie groups.
-This approach overcomes the limitations in \cite{Liu2022}, which only addressed constraint handling for SO(3) constraints. \item Evaluating the effectiveness of the proposed \ac{ddp} method in handling external disturbances through its application in a numerical simulation as a Lie-algebraic feedback control policy on SE(3). \end{enumerate}
+In this paper, we present a \ac{ddp}-based geometric control method for matrix Lie groups that incorporates generic nonlinear constraints (Fig. \ref{fig:proposed-method}) overcoming the aforementioned limitations.
+The main contributions of the work are: \begin{enumerate} \item A novel augmented Lagrangian-based constrained \ac{ddp} algorithm for trajectory optimization on matrix Lie groups. \item A principled approach for nonlinear constraint handling for generic matrix Lie groups.
+This approach overcomes the limitations found in \cite{Liu2022}, which only addressed constraint handling for SO(3) constraints. \item Evaluation of the proposed method in handling constraints in a simple mechanical system characterized by rigid body dynamics in SE(3), its computational efficiency compared to existing optimization solvers, and its performance in a realistic quadrotor scenario. \end{enumerate}

 The rest of this paper is organized as follows.
 Section \ref{sec:related-work} discusses related works from classical control to constrained optimal control employed in smooth manifold systems.
 In Section \ref{sec:preliminaries}, we provide preliminaries regarding matrix Lie groups.
 Section \ref{problem-definition} defines the trajectory optimization problem for matrix Lie groups.
 We detail our proposed method in Section \ref{sec:proposed-method}.
-In Section \ref{sec:Experiments}, we provide numerical simulation experiments for SE(3) to demonstrate the effectiveness of our approach.
+In Section \ref{sec:Experiments}, we provide numerical simulation experiments for simple SE(3) and realistic quadrotor dynamics to demonstrate the effectiveness of the approach.
 Finally, the paper is concluded with potential directions for future work in Section \ref{sec:conclusion}.